Northern Norway Regional Health Authority

 Other InstantAtlas stories and reports that will interest you

-World Health Organization (Regional Office for Europe, Denmark) - How the World Health Organization is using data visualisation to present information on inequalities in health system performance across the European Union
+Global Health Organization, Geneva - Using data visualisation to present information on inequalities in health system performance across the European Union